 Requirements for Progressive WebApplication Development

 The goal of a PWA is to increase the effectiveness of mobile internet for all.
-It is easy to forget that the deck of wild cards is your users.
+It is easy to forget that the deck of wild cards is your user.
 Application performance can be influenced by different combinations of devices, browsers, network connectivity, and other variables.
 There are standardized specifications to be included in progressive web apps, as expected.
 So, what are the progressive puzzle pieces for the Web app?

 2- Service Workers